CHRIST CHURCH BYLAWS 2016 as amended 11/20/2016

 C. The Clerk will keep a careful record of all meetings of the Church and Council, of the church membership of the church, and carry on all official correspondence for the Church and Council.
 The Clerk will work with the administrative staff to insure all records of births, deaths, baptisms, wedding and membership records (joining, transferring, removal) are kept up-to-date.
 The Clerk will also prepare the necessary documents relating to the church records and distribute them as required.
 The Clerk will prepare all warrants for all meetings of the church membership.
 The warrants will be submitted to the Church Council for approval prior to being posted.

-D. The Treasurer will establish and maintain the accounts of all monies held by the Church with the exception of those entrusted to the Endowment Trustees.
+D. The Treasurer will establish and maintain the accounts of all monies held by the Church with the exception of those entrusted to the Investments Committee.
 The Treasurer will disburse all funds on the order of the Board of Finance and Property or any other board that oversees any funds.
 The Treasurer will provide periodic reports in whatever detail may be required for the Council and the Board of Finance and Property meetings.
 The Treasurer will have custody of all deeds, documents, insurance policies and all valuable papers relating to the property of the Church.
 The Treasurer shall be an ex-officio of both the Board of Finance and Property and the Endowments Trustees.

 E. All individuals serving in an ex-officio capacity are non-voting members of boards and committees.